-- For Germany, immigrants represent an important human resource given that Germany suffers from the lowest fertility rate in Europe (1.45 births per mother).
+- For Germany, immigrants represent an important human resource given that Germany has a low fertility rate of 1.45 (births per mother).
 In turn, it is important to collect in-depth information about immigrants' characteristics, opinions and degree of integration in the German society. - Egypt has a fertility rate of 2.9 and suffers from high population concentration in its three largest cities of Cairo, Alexandria and Suez due to the concentration of economic activities there.
 Therefore, many people migrate from rural to urban regions, or outside Egypt, to find better work opportunities.
 These persons represent a major source of income for the rest of the household, as they provide them with money transfers.
 The questionnaire thus inquires about household members who emigrated, the location of their emigration and the amount of money they send to the household (i.e. Remittances).